Sunulembi: Challenges

 Sunulembi demonstrated extraordinary devotion and courage, resisting all threats posed by the god, including a wild boar, a tiger, floods, fire, and even a hill-kite.
 Her determination and unwavering love ultimately persuaded Soraren to restore her husband to her and grant him the kingdom of Moirang.

-Character and legacy
+Character

 Sunulembi is portrayed as calm, composed, and steadfast in love.
 She is described as a symbol of devoted and fearless love, often compared favorably with legendary figures such as Savitri and Orpheus.
 Her courage and devotion are central to the narrative, and the story highlights her as a heroic figure who overcomes divine obstacles to remain with her husband.

 Cultural significance

-The story of Sunulembi reflects elements of the society of ancient Moirang.
-It illustrates social customs, such as marriage arrangements and parental involvement, while also celebrating personal qualities like loyalty, courage, and devotion.
+The story of Sunulembi shows elements of the society of ancient Moirang.
+It shows social customs, such as marriage arrangements and parental involvement, as well as personal qualities like loyalty, courage, and devotion.
 Sunulembi’s character has been recognized as a literary example of heroic and devoted love in Meitei culture.